Diffusion Language Models Know the Answer Before Decoding: Preliminary

-\textbf{I. A high proportion of samples can be correctly decoded during the early phase of decoding.} Figure \ref{fig:num_early_decoded}(a) demonstrates that when remasking with the low-confidence strategy, 24.2\% samples are already correctly predicted in the first half steps, and 7.9\% samples can be correctly decoded in the first 25\% steps.
-These two numbers will be further largely boosted to 97.2\% and 88.5\%, when shifted to random remasking as shown in Figure \ref{fig:num_early_decoded}-(c).
+\textbf{I. A high proportion of samples can be correctly decoded during the early phase of decoding.} \Cref{fig:num_early_decoded-lowc-non} demonstrates that when remasking with the low-confidence strategy, 24.2\% samples are already correctly predicted in the first half steps, and 7.9\% samples can be correctly decoded in the first 25\% steps.
+These two numbers will be further largely boosted to 97.2\% and 88.5\%, when shifted to random remasking as shown in \Cref{fig:num_early_decoded-rand-non}.